EepyBerry/lagrange/README.md

 Original assets and source code from this project are provided under the "I'm So Tired" Software License 1.0 - No-Resale version.<br>
 Please consult the [license file](LICENSE) for full information.

-Content from other parties is provided under their respective license, and attribution is given at the top of the aforementioned content.
+Content from other parties is provided under their respective license, and attribution is given either at the top of the aforementioned content, or in a separate license file.

 ## 🤝 Contributing